syncfusion-content/maui-docs/MAUI/DataForm/floating-label-layout.md

 {% endtabs %}

 ## Unsupported editors

-The Floating label layout do not support non-editable editors such as `RadioGroup editor`, `CheckBox editor` and `Switch editor`.
-Picker editors such as `Picker editor`, `Date picker` and `Time picker` will be updated to support floating label layout.
+The Floating label layout does not support non-editable editors such as `RadioGroup editor`, `CheckBox editor`, and `Switch editor`.
+Picker editors such as `Picker editor`, `Date picker`, and `Time picker` will be updated to support a floating label layout.

-N> By default the layout type of unsupported editors is `Default`.
-You can also set layout type for unsupported editor using this `Changing layout type of the DataFormItem`
+N> By default, the layout type of unsupported editors is `Default`.
+You can also set the layout type for the unsupported editor using this `Changing layout type of the DataFormItem`.